StephenPCG/DGSE/README.md

 # DGSE(Deepin Gnome-Shell Extensions)

-DGSE, written by Linux Deepin developing team,can be used to other distros' GNOME Shell environment than Linux Deepin.
+DGSE, written by Linux Deepin team, can also be used in other distros' GNOME Shell environment.

 ### DGSE List: